 Many years ago, September 2004 to be exact, I found a technique in Fine Cooking Magazine for slow-roasting tomatoes and my life has been much more delicious ever since!!
 Although the original recipe used Beefsteak tomatoes, I have always used a plum variety, which cooks faster and holds together better.

-The process is simple and straight forward:
+The process is simple and straight-forward:

 - Line a rimmed baking sheet with foil, then cover with a sheet of parchment.

-- Coat parchment generously with olive oil.
+- Coat parchment generously with olive or avocado oil.

 - Cut tomatoes in half through the stem for plum, through the equator for beefsteak and lay them cut side up on the prepared pan, packing tightly.